 Dairy can also be a very good way to introduce beneficial bacteria in your gut with yogurts, kefirs or even cheeses.
 In fact, fermented dairy is, in my opinion, one of the best choices you could make if you decide to consume it, mainly because of the good bacteria, but also because the fermentation process will consume most of the sugars and reduce insulin response.
 This is a good thing because milk’s main sugar, lactose, is often a problem.

 Like I discussed briefly, lactose is not well tolerated by most people.
 Even if it’s seemingly unnoticeable, removing lactose from the diet can make a good difference.
 In fact, our pancreas produces lactase, the lactose digestive enzyme, up until the age of two to cover the period where we are really supposed to drink the stuff.

 Another point to make is that we are not supposed to drink the milk from other animals.
 We are the only mammals who do it.
-This often translates to intolerance or allergy to one of milk’s proteins, casein.
-It’s believed, though, that the casein in goat of sheep’s milk, the A2 form instead of A1, causes less or no problems.
+This often translates to intolerance or an allergic reaction to one of milk’s proteins, casein.
+It’s believed, though, that the casein in goat or sheep’s milk, the A2 form instead of A1, causes less or no problems.
 Some breeds of cows also produce A2 casein, but those are not bred very much in North America.

 Lactose and casein are also being actively studied for other possible related problems.
-One study I came across entertained the possibility of links between dairy and Chron’s disease.
+One study I came across entertained the possibility of links between dairy and Crohn’s disease.

 Another problem with dairy is the high amount of carbs in it and the fact that it’s highly insulin promoting.
 This can exacerbate problems related to weight and insulin control.